Axis & Allies: Gameplay

-Each round of a game involves each of the powers moving in turn according to a specified order; the game ends when either the Axis powers or the Allied powers complete their objectives.
-When each power takes its turn, they must first declare how they are to spend the IPCs (Industrial Production Certificates, an abstract currency representing one million man-hours of labor) in their possession: this may go into buying new units, improving units through research, or repairing damaged structures (in later editions).
+Each round of a game involves each of the powers moving in turn, according to a specified order.
+The game ends when either the Axis powers or the Allied powers complete their objectives.
+When each power takes its turn, they must first declare how they are to spend the IPCs (Industrial Production Certificates, an abstract currency representing one million man-hours of labor) in their possession.
+This may go into buying new units, improving units through research, or repairing damaged structures in later editions.
 Players then declare any movements made that would result in combat, moving their pieces as appropriate, and after resolving combat, declaring any non-combat movements.
-At the end of the turn, players then place any units that were purchased at the beginning of the turn and collect IPCs based on all territories that they control at the end of their turn.
+At the end of the turn, players place any units that were purchased at the beginning of the turn and collect IPCs based on all territories that they control at the end of their turn.

-Combat is typically divided into several types; in all types, however, combat is divided into rounds.
+Combat is typically divided into several types.
+In all types, combat is divided into rounds.
 In each round, attackers and defenders roll dice to determine which of their units deal hits on the opposing side.
-If the number rolled is less than or equal to the unit's attack or defense rating (where appropriate), the unit scores a hit on an opposing unit of the opponent's choosing.
+If the number rolled is less than or equal to the unit's attack or defense rating, where appropriate, the unit scores a hit on an opposing unit of the opponent's choosing.
 During the round if an attacker defeats an enemy, the enemy can do a final retaliation before death, then be taken off the board.

-Some types of combat, such as strategic bombing raids, naval bombardment, and anti-aircraft defense, last only one round, though in others the attacker has the option of either continuing with another round of battle or retreating.
-Combat is fully resolved when either side loses all their units or the attackers choose to retreat.
+Some types of combat, such as strategic bombing raids, naval bombardment, and anti-aircraft defense, last only one round.
+In others, the attacker has the option of continuing with another round of battle or retreating.
+Combat is fully resolved when either side loses all their units, or the attackers choose to retreat.
 Though combat in different territories may be resolved in any order of the attackers choosing, combat in one territory may affect the number of combatants in another territory for later battles, as in the case of an amphibious assault or when attacking units withdraw.